-Azerbaijan has expressed its support to the decision made on increasing daily oil production by 400,000 barrels in February, at the 24th Ministerial Meeting of OPEC and non-OPEC countries.
+Azerbaijan has supported the decision made on increasing daily oil production by 432,000 barrels in May, at the 27th Ministerial Meeting of OPEC and non-OPEC countries.

 Since April 2020, OPEC and non-OPEC countries have entered into an agreement on the reduction of daily oil production volume.

-That Declaration of Cooperation envisages increasing daily crude oil production volume in Azerbaijan every month from August to the end of the year and reducing the obligations related to cuts accordingly.
+That Declaration of Cooperation envisaged increasing daily crude oil production volume in Azerbaijan every month from August to the end of 2021 and reducing the obligations related to cuts accordingly.